Community Resource Page

 - By Executive Order, masks must be worn when in public.

-- City of Utica basketball courts, tennis courts, soccer fields, baseball fields, and playground equipment can not be used by the public until further notice.
+- City of Utica basketball courts, tennis courts, soccer fields, baseball fields, and playground equipment may be used if the number of people is less than 33% of the capacity of the facility.
+Certain City Parks/Playgrounds open on July 6, 2020 - Click here for details

 - Utica Police Department will continue to patrol streets and respond to all emergencies